PingPongun/vcmi/launcher_v2/README.md

 ### Nice to have

+- zoom setting on first launch
+- pull to refresh repos (crate: egui_pull_to_refresh)
 - incremental mod update (git?, using sparse git (currently not supported by any library) can also enable instaling separete submods, which is usefull if they are dependencies of another mods)
 - vcmi updater
 - handle errors (not just ignore them)